Marion Fricano: Last hurler in Philadelphia's American League history

 In 1954, Fricano had far more success as a reliever than starter.
 He went 4–11 with a 6.13 ERA as a starter, but was 1–0 with two saves and a 2.72 ERA out of the bullpen.
-On Sunday, September 26, 1954, the closing day of the Athletics' nightmarish, 103-loss campaign, Fricano took the mound at Yankee Stadium in he sixth inning in relief of Art Ditmar; the bases were loaded, with one out, and Philadelphia was clinging to a 6–4 lead.
+On Sunday, September 26, 1954, the closing day of the Athletics' nightmarish, 103-loss campaign, Fricano took the mound at Yankee Stadium in the sixth inning in relief of Art Ditmar; the bases were loaded, with one out, and Philadelphia was clinging to a 6–4 lead.
 Fricano proceeded to throw a wild pitch, bringing the Yankees to within a run.
 He then issued an intentional walk to Mickey Mantle to re-load the bases, but set up a double play.
 Facing another Baseball Hall of Famer, Yogi Berra, Fricano induced Berra to bounce into a 3–6–3 twin-killing to end the inning and preserve the Athletics' lead.
 Philadelphia went on to win the contest, 8–6, with Fricano going the distance and getting credit for a save.

 The contest turned out to be the cash-starved Athletics' last in Philadelphia's 54-year-old American League history.
 A complicated process that included an 11th-hour bid by Philadelphia interests to buy the Athletics ultimately saw Connie Mack's legendary franchise sold to industrialist Arnold Johnson and moved to Kansas City, Missouri, in the autumn of 1954.

 In 1955, the A's found themselves in a new city with a new manager.
 Kansas City skipper Lou Boudreau used Fricano strictly out of the bullpen.
 His success as a reliever continued, however, Boudreau seemed to lack faith in Fricano.
 Despite a 0.82 ERA, Fricano had only been used in lopsided losses.
 Facing the New York Yankees on July 23, Fricano allowed two inherited runners to score, but did not allow an earned run of his own to bring his ERA to a season low of 0.77.

 He pitched again three days later; this time he was hit hard by the Washington Senators.
 Roy Sievers led off with a home run.
 This was followed by a triple, double and single, as the Senators completed a reversed natural cycle on their way to scoring four runs in the inning.
 He pitched one more inning unscathed, however, his ERA now stood at 3.29.
 He made three more appearances, all in losses, before he was optioned to the Triple-A Denver Bears never to pitch in the major leagues again.